 It might be tricky to find the right limit, as even adults often get defensive when told they spend too much time on social networks.
 What are the signals suggesting that your child is crossing the boundary to addiction?

-Be wary if your child becomes so immersed in the online world that they lose interest in real life.
+Be wary if your child becomes so immersed in the online world that he/she loses interest in real life.
 In extreme cases, children might even try to avoid contact with their friends except via digital means (chats, social media etc.).

 Another sign of trouble is if the time spent in front of screens is the only time when the child appears happy and any attempt to limit their usage leads to conflict or an aggressive reaction.
 Use technology, such as parental control apps, to spot the problem in its early stages.